r3TrH0-Gh057/r3TrH0-Gh057/README.md

 -  Hi, I'm R3tr0.
 I'm a guy who is learning about the informatic's world.
-The cibersecurity is my main interest, but I'm learning and studiying Software's Engineering in my university too.
+The cibersecurity is my main interest, but I'm learning and studiying Software Engineering in my university too.
    I know a litte bit of Java, Python and HTML.
 I'm still learning about them.
 Soon, I will learn some things about Cibersecurity and databases.
 I would like to colaborate on open - sources projects, at least to expand my knowledge experimenting new experiences and challenges.
    - Lenguages:
      HTML, Python and Java. 🧑🏻‍💻